NEOS-AI/go4search/README.md

 ## ToDos

+* [v] Use bloomfilter for filtering the UNK tokens
 * [ ] Build index from reading and parsing raw text files
 * [ ] Save data to file (dump and load)
 * [ ] Build fuzzy full-text search by using SuffixTree